 4. Online (re-sale) from someone who has tickets (and can no longer attend the event), using a classifieds website.

 Has the event you want to attend sold out already?
 If so, don’t worry.
-There are re-sale websites where you can find tickets for events that are sold out, as well as discounted tickets that people are selling simply because they are no longer able to attend an event they bought tickets for.
-You can find these on sites like eBay, Craigslist, and StubHub.
+There are ticket re-sale websites where you can find tickets for events that are sold out, as well as discounted tickets that people are selling simply because they are no longer able to attend an event they bought tickets for.
+Some popular ones are eBay, Craigslist, and StubHub.

 Don’t live close to the venue hosting the event you’re looking to attend, or want to get tickets fast before they sell out?
 If so, buying tickets online could be the way for you to go.
 Here are our top tips for purchasing concert tickets online.